LesFerch/WinSetView/README.md

     HKCU\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\BagMRU
     HKCU\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\Bags

-If no settings exist there, it then checks the Streams key for any default settings that have been applied using the "Apply to folders" button:
+If no settings exist there, it then checks the Streams key for any default settings that have been applied using the **Apply to folders** button:

     HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\Streams\Defaults